leventkaragol/libcpp-crypto/README.md

 it is very easy to generate the Public and Private key pair, if OpenSSL is installed on your system.
 As a first step, when you run it by typing the following line on the command line, a text file named "private_key.pem" will be created containing the private key information.
-"2048" at the end of the command indicates bits value of the generated key (If you don't know what to write here, please see the next topic).
+"2048" at the end of the command indicates bits value of the generated key.

+> [!TIP]
+> If you don't know what value to write here, please see the next topic

 ```bash
 openssl genpkey -algorithm RSA -out private_key.pem -pkeyopt rsa_keygen_bits:2048